 Check the temperature of your oven and make sure you haven't overfilled the cupcake cases.
 Overfilling the cases can result in misshapen cupcakes.

-This rich and creamy chocolate frosting is the perfect topping for these soft fluffy moist vanilla cupcakes!
+This rich, creamy Chocolate Frosting Made with Melted Chocolate is the perfect topping for these soft, fluffy, moist vanilla cupcakes!
 And, the best part about this recipe is that it is so simple to make.
+If you are planning to make these cupcakes as part of a birthday celebration, then don't skip my roundup of Easy Homemade Birthday Cakes.
+This Bar One Chocolate Caramel Cake is my favourite!

 📖 Recipe